 You can apply for your documentation in person at your nearest Registro Civil e Identification or you can apply online on their official website.
-Unfortunately, the website is only available in Spanish so make sure you have a trusted friend nearby if your Spanish isn’t too great.
+The website is only available in Spanish so make sure you have a trusted friend nearby if your Spanish isn’t too great.

 You must bring the following with you:

-- Your “RUT” Rol Único Tributario (taxation unique contributor roll identification number);
+- Your “RUT” Rol Único Tributario (taxation unique contributor role identification number)

 - Your “RUN” Rol Único Nacional (National Identification Number); and